Mohammad1745/cachifyjs/README.md

 ```

 ## What's new! (v1.2)

 - `lifetime`

     This is an optional property that specifies the amount of time in milliseconds that the cached response should be considered valid.
 After this time has elapsed, the cache will be invalidated, and
     subsequent requests will trigger a new network call to retrieve the latest data.

     The `lifetime` property is useful in situations where the data being cached may become stale or outdated after
     a certain amount of time.
 By setting an appropriate lifetime, you can ensure that the cached data is still relevant and useful to your application.

     It's important to note that setting a longer lifetime value can result in stale data being displayed to the user, while setting a shorter lifetime value can result in more frequent network calls
     and slower performance.
 It's recommended to experiment with different values to find the appropriate lifetime that balances between freshness and performance.

+- `Time Specifier`

+    Time specifier allows to set values of `lifetime`, `syncTimeout` or `syncInterval` properties.
+Let's say we need to set lifetime
+    of a cache by 3 hours.
+Previously the value was like `1000 * 60 * 60 * 3`. instead, now we can simply pass the value as `'3h'`.
+    Currently available time specifiers are `s,m,h,d,w` for seconds, minutes, hours, days and weeks respectively.

-## How To Use
+## Guides
 To use CachifyJS, you need to import it into your JavaScript file and pass your API call to the `get` function.
 The `get` function will first check if the API response is already cached in local storage.
 If it is, it will
 return the cached data and make the api call, cache the response and run the callback.
 If not, it will make